r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 **Sigurd:**
 There’s no helping it.
 I’ll carry both of them.
 Well, however.
-------This was the most fun I had in awhile.
+--This was the most fun I had in awhile.
 ….Hm.
 I was having fun again.
 This is bad.